Vidu-shi/Two-variable-regression/README.md

 # Two-variable-regression
-Predicting the score usng Python
+Predicting the score using Python